marekzajac97/bf2-blender/README.md

 ```
 - Each GEOM should have a maximum of 4 LODs where the LOD index corresponds to a specific collision type: Projectile = 0, Vehicle = 1, Soldier = 2, AI (navmesh) = 3.
 - Each LOD's mesh can have an arbitrary number of materials assigned, matterial settings do not matter, only their existance and order.
+- NOTE: currently collisionMesh exports to a slightly older file version (9) than 3DsMax exporter (10), which will make BF2 regenerate some missing data on load time, not a big deal.

 If anything described above is unclear just import any mesh and see how everything is set up.